 ChE 174.
 Special Topics in Transport Phenomena.
 9 units (3-0-6); third term.
 Prerequisites: ACM 95/100 and ChE 151 ab or instructor's permission.
 May be repeated for credit.
 Advanced problems in heat, mass, and momentum transfer.
 Introduction to mechanics of complex fluids; physicochemical hydrodynamics; microstructured fluids; colloidal dispersions; microfluidics; selected topics in hydrodynamic stability theory; transport phenomena in materials processing.
 Other topics may be discussed depending on class needs and interests.
-Instructor: TBA.
+Instructor: Brady.
+Given in alternate years; not offered 2010-11.